OSGeo/grass-website/content/news/2024_06_07_Nix_environment_and_package_added.md

    width="90%" style="float:center;padding-left:10px;padding-top:20px">
 </a>

-If you want to install GRASS instead, run `nix profile install github:OSGeo/grass#grass`.
+If you want to install GRASS instead, run: `nix profile install github:OSGeo/grass#grass`.

-Check out [How to use Nix](https://github.com/OSGeo/grass/blob/main/NIX.md) for more instructions.
+Check out [How to use Nix](https://github.com/OSGeo/grass/blob/main/doc/NIX.md) for more instructions.

 *Ivan Mincik*